pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 	* `add "cupcake festival" tdy 8pm tmr 12pm`

-      Event cupcake festival starts on 8am and ends on 12pm of 24 Oct of this year.
+      Event cupcake festival starts today 8pm and ends tommorrow 12 pm.

-	* `add "Trick or treat" 31oct 8pm to 9pm`
+	* `add "Trick or treat" 31/10 8pm to 9pm`

-      Event Trick or treat starts today 8pm and ends on 31 Oct 9pm.
+      Event Trick or treat starts 31 October this year 8pm and ends on the same day, 9pm.

 10. All task in the database will be assigned a unique index.
 The unique index can be seen to the left of the task name.